This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Conclusion

 Allium leaf mining is especially troublesome.
-They are so tiny you might not notice them, so it might be difficult to handle them, but as this post has outlined, you can notice signs of allium leaf miners from the effects of their presence.
+They are so tiny you might not notice them, so it might not be easy to handle them, but as this post has outlined, you can see signs of allium leaf miners from the effects of their presence.

 The options I have laid out can provide the most effective results for controlling allium leaf miners.
 You want to do everything possible to avoid getting them on your plants.
 Keep them out of your garden if possible.

 I hope you enjoyed this blog post about How to control Allium Leaf Miners?
 I trust it answers your question fully.
-If this interests you, why not consider checking out some of my other blog posts and subscribing to the blog, so you don’t miss future content?
+If this interests you, why not consider checking out some of my other blog posts and subscribing so you don’t miss future content?

 You can do this in the right-hand sidebar, and it’s FREE to subscribe.
 Happy gardening